piiano/flows/continuous/README.md

 ## Running Flows In CI/CD

-We support running flows in Various CI/CD environments.
+This guide outlines the process for running flows in various CI/CD environments.

 ### Github

-We have 2 Ways to run Scans in Github:
+There are 2 ways to run scans in Github:

 #### Reusable Workflow

-This [workflow](./reusable-workflow.yml) can be used to run Flows as a job in your workflows, for example like in this Workflow which scans the Shopizer source code.
+You can utilize the reusable workflow to run flows as a job in your workflows.

-The inputs for this reusable actions are:
+The inputs for this reusable action are:

-1. Client Id
+Client Id
-2. Client Secret
+Client Secret (These tokens are described [here](../cli/) ) A URL to the repository (with any authentication token needed to clone it) The sub-directory to scan (optional)
-(these tokens are described [here](../cli/) ))
+Customer Identifier: <your-company-name>
-3. A Url to the repo (with any authentication token needed to clone it)
+Customer Environment: <environment-such-as-prod-or-stage>
-4. The sub directory to scan (optional)
+Notes:

-5. customer_identifier: <your-company-name>
+The provided runner_type should have netcat installed.

-6.  customer_env: <environment-such-as-prod-or-stage>
+Here is an example of how to use this action

 ```yml